wp-plugins/nlingual/readme.txt

 4. Start assigning languages to posts and linking translations.

 == Changelog ==

+= 1.1.3 =
+Fixed issue with metadata synchronization.
+Also added more commenting on PHP files.

 = 1.1.2 =
 Updated version number in main plugin file (was still at 1.0).
 Hehe, oops.